zor-cell/Connect4/README.md

 The Web page should display _"Hello from React!"_ to indicate proper React integration.

 ## Java Compilation
-To compile Java code to the intermediate WebAssembly format I am using [CheerPJ](https://cheerpj.com/).
+To compile Java connect4 to the intermediate WebAssembly format I am using [CheerPJ](https://cheerpj.com/).
 With this resource, any Java _.jar_ file can be used with JavaScript.
-This allows for independent development of the Java source code and the JavaScript frontend.
+This allows for independent development of the Java source connect4 and the JavaScript frontend.
 The dependency is accessed using the
 `<script src="https://cjrtnc.leaningtech.com/3.0/cj3loader.js"></script>`
 tag in the _index.html_ file, so no installations are needed.